Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Introduction

-In this work, we propose to achieve DM via space-time digitally-coded MTM-LWAs consisting of composite right/left-handed (CRLH) unit cells \cite{caloz2005electromagnetic} that are modulated via temporal coding sequences.
-Specifically, in our proposed architecture, the propagation constants of the constituent unit cells of a MTM-LWA are changed periodically in order to achieve the functionalities of DM, i.e., reliable communication for the desired UE located in a predetermined direction and security against unintended UEs in the other directions.
-We focus on the case where orthogonal frequency-division multiplexing (OFDM) signals, which have widely been adopted in the modern wireless communication systems including $5$G new radio (NR), are being transmitted, leading to a multicarrier DM scheme.
+In this work, we leverage a newly proposed space-time digitally-coded programmable MTM-LWA \cite{vosoughitabar2023programming} to achieve DM that is controlled via machine learning-aided {spatio-}temporal coding sequences, as illustrated in Figure \ref{fig:ProposedSchemes}.
+Specifically, in our proposed architecture, the propagation constants of the constituent composite right-/left-handed (CRLH) unit cells \cite{caloz2005electromagnetic} of a MTM-LWA are changed periodically in order to achieve the functionalities of DM, i.e., reliable communication for the desired user equipment located in a predetermined direction and security against unintended receivers in the other directions.
+We focus on the case where orthogonal frequency-division multiplexing (OFDM) signals, which have widely been adopted in the modern wireless communication systems including $5$G new radio, are being transmitted, leading to a multicarrier DM scheme.
 Our proposed scheme bridges the concepts of reconfigurable MTM antennas \cite{lim2004metamaterial,gil2006tunable,luo2020active} and time-modulated arrays \cite{ding2013vector,daly2009directional,OurACM} towards achieving DM for PHY security.
+Notably, our proposed transmitter architecture enables simultaneous beam steering at the fundamental frequency and beam shaping for the generated harmonics via a machine learning-aided branch and bound (B\&B) optimized coding sequence.
+In addition, the proposed space-time modulated CRLH unit cell can toggle between positive and negative phase constants, which will not decrease the SNR in the desired secured angle as compared to the aforementioned time-modulated arrays using pin diodes-based switches that exhibit certain off-period preventing signal transmission.
+While the secure backscatter communication system presented in \cite{MassiveBackscatter} utilizes space-modulated metasurfaces and a large number of meta-atoms to direct narrow beams to legitimate parties and generate noise-like signals to confuse eavesdroppers in the other directions, our proposed space-time-modulated LWA transmitter allows for the generation and manipulation of higher-order harmonics to achieve security via DM, even with a small number of antenna elements.
 In the remainder, we first present our theoretical derivations concerning the received signal from time-modulated MTM-LWAs in a given direction for both one and two dimensional spaces using the Fourier analysis.
-Secondly, we describe the underlying communication setting consisting of a pair of legitimate transmitter and receiver UEs along with an eavesdropper.
-Subsequently, we formulate the mathematical problem of achieving DM as a mixed-integer non-linear program (MINLP) whose optimization variables include the coding sequence determining the states of the LWA's unit cells.
-We further take the effect of wireless channel into account in our analysis and show how the proposed architecture can achieve DM in a wireless channel setting.
-Due to the time-varying nature of the wireless channels, we also propose to utilize deep learning methods to enhance the solver's speed.
-Finally, a space-time digitally coded MTM-LWA with $9$ unit cells each equipped with varactors for controlling the underlying states is fabricated and experimentally tested to verify the theoretical/simulation results.
+Secondly, we describe the underlying communication setting consisting of a pair of legitimate transmitter and receiver along with an eavesdropper.
+Subsequently, we formulate the mathematical problem of achieving DM as a mixed-integer non-linear program (MINLP) whose optimization variables include the coding sequence determining the states of the LWA's unit cells, and utilize the B\&B algorithm as the solver.
+We also take the effect of wireless channel into account in our analysis and show how the proposed architecture can achieve DM in a wireless channel setting.
+Due to the time-varying nature of the wireless channels, we also propose to utilize deep learning to enhance the B\&B algorithm, and obtain a learning-aided B\&B solver for finding space-time coding sequences.
+Finally, a space-time digitally coded MTM-LWA with $9$ unit cells, each equipped with varactors for controlling the underlying states, is fabricated and experimentally tested to verify the theoretical/simulation results.